Wei9711/NegGCNs/README.md

 where $\overline{{\mathcal{N}}_{i}}$
-is the negative samples of node
+is the negative sample of node
 $i$
 and
 $\beta$